Authorized Buyers auction model

-Ad Exchange uses the following auction model for the Open Auction and Private Auction:
+Authorized Buyers uses the following auction model for the Open Auction and Private Auction:

 - To optimize the auction, Google may choose to close an auction at a price lower than the reserve price that would have otherwise been applied.
 In such cases, the winning buyer may pay a price below the reserve and therefore receive a discount on its bid.
 A buyer that has received discount(s) on its bid(s) may face higher reserve prices in subsequent transactions to offset such discount(s).

 - Subject to the terms governing their use of Authorized Buyers, sellers are paid the Authorized Buyers closing price, net of Google's revenue share, but will receive no less than the min CPM they specified for the auction.
 In the case that the “per-query revenue share” setting is enabled by a Seller, auction optimizations may result in an auction closing at a price lower than the reserve price that would have otherwise been applied.
 Because the Seller will always be paid at least its specified min CPM, the Seller may receive more than its contracted revenue share on the transaction.
 In subsequent transactions, the Seller’s revenue share may then be reduced to offset the prior earnings in excess of the contracted revenue share, but the Seller will always receive at least its contracted revenue share across all its Authorized Buyers transactions in a given month.

 - Impressions eligible for the Open Auction may, when run through a Preferred Deal or Private Auction either (i) compete directly with the Open Auction, or (ii) compete in the Open Auction after Preferred Deals and/or Private Auctions do not fill.